rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/quickStart.md

 ## Integration

-To install the Zeotap Web SDK, add the following script to your file:
+To install the Zeotap Web SDK, add the following script to your `<head>` of your file:

 ```js
     <script type="text/javascript">!function(e,t){var